roman-yagodin/csexec/README.md

 chmod +x csexec
 sudo cp -f csexec /usr/bin
 ```
-2. Add `#!/usr/bin/csexec` at the beginning of C# source file.
+2. Add `#!/usr/bin/csexec` line at the beginning of C# source file.
 3. Make C# source file executable.
-4. Optionally change C# source file extension to ``.csx`.
+4. Optionally change C# source file extension to `.csx`.

-Compiler output (error, warining, etc.) logged into `csexec.log` file
-in the current directory.
+Note what `csexec` writes compiler messages to `csexec.log` file in the current directory, which may be not script directory!

 ## Basic console script